 In honor of the Broadway opening anniversary, we are republishing this guide to Hamilton’s life in New York City.

 Note that inside access to several Hamilton-related sites are currently closed by the pandemic, but we are providing pre-pandemic information in the hopes normalcy will return soon.

 Stay up to date with all things Hamilton

 Hamilton Grange National Monument

-Park Rangers give hourly tours, but because of Hamilton’s new superstar status, reservations are absolutely required.
+Because of Hamilton’s superstar status, reservations are absolutely recommended.

-Hamilton Grange National Memorial is at 141st St. and Convent Ave., just north of CUNY.
+Hamilton Grange National Monument is at 141st St. and Convent Ave., just north of CUNY.